Our Github site is now live. Volunteer developers are most welcome!

 I’m Rosemary McKenzie and I live in Canberra.
 I’ve been using TMG for more than 10 years and love the way you can customise the application, tag a person with any event and create additional relationships to the standard ones.
 I am interested in the direction and structure HRE is proposing and would love to see it implemented.
 I have a background in IT mainly database design and user interface, but also have experience in application testing and as a Team Leader.

-(This member wishes to remain anonymous but offered this summary) Location: Oslo, Norway.
+N.N, Norway.
 TMG user since 2000.
 National language TMG user focusing on Norwegian language support in reports.
 Java and Android application programmer.
 Development of applications for genealogy database search and GUI presentation of search results.

 HRE MENTOR TEAM